Irregular triads in 3-uniform hypergraphs: Statements of results

 \begin{theorem} Suppose $\calH$ is a hereditary $3$-graph property.
 Then $\calH$ is $\NFOP_2$ if and only if $\calH$ admits linear $\disc_{2,3}$-error. \end{theorem}

-We will also address some general properties of $\NFOP_2$ formulas in Appendix \ref{app:fopgen}, including an equivalent characterization and results pertaining to boolean combinations of $\NFOP_2$ formulas.
+The proof of Theorem \ref{thm:FOP} begins on page \pageref{proof:FOP}.
 We finally arrive at parts (2) and (3) of Problem \ref{prob:triads}, which ask about $3$-graph properties admitting binary $\vdisc_3$- and binary $\disc_{2,3}$-error, respectively.
 For this problem, we will give two examples of properties which require binary $\disc_{2,3}$-error and binary $\vdisc_3$-error.
 The first example is the following.

 \begin{definition}[$\HP(k)$] Given $k\geq 1$, define $\HP(k)$ to be the $3$-partite $3$-graph

 \end{definition}

 The $3$-graph $\HP(k)$ is a natural higher-order analogue of the half graph.
 Indeed, observe that $H(k)$ is isomorphic to the graph with vertex set $\{a_i,b_i: i\in [k]\}$ and edge set $\{a_ub_v: u+v\geq k+1\}$.
 Based on this analogy, it is natural to make the following definition.